C'est La Vie (Rouge album): Recording and songs

-The group also released a DVD titled A Festa dos Seus Sonhos (The Feast of Their Dreams), which celebrated 1 year of the group, among the tracks of the new album were the songs "C'est La Vie", "Me Faz Feliz", "Um Anjo Veio Me Falar", "Fantasma", "Quando Chega a Noite", "Vem Cair na Zueira" e "Brilha La Luna".

 Spanish version

 A version of the album "C'est La Vie" was recorded in Spanish, to be released the same year.
 But with the departure of the member Luciana, the CD and the project of the 4th DvD ended up being canceled.
 The edition of the album "C'est La Vie" in Spanish, includes versions of songs of the own and some of the first album.
 The song "Um anjo veio me falar", also won, in addition to the Spanish version, a music video, which was even comrecializado, where still today, has access.
 In 2012, it was recorded that the songs of the album leaked on the Internet and discovered by YouTube.

 Track listing

 Awards

 The album was a success in the awards, being indicated to 9 different prizes, being indicated the total to 16, and winning 13 prizes.
 The song "Brilha La Luna" won the awards for Best Music at "Capricho Awards", "Meus Prêmios Nick", "Trophy" Universal Musical Trophy, "Musical Universe" and the "Zero Magazine Award".
 The band also won the "Multishow Brazilian Music Award" in the Best Group category.

-The group also achieved a 2004 Latin Grammy nomination in the "Best Brazilian Pop Album" category, being the band's first and only nomination.
 The DVD A Festa dos Seus Sonhos, also received 2 awards, in "Capricho Awards 2004" and "Troféu Universo Musical 2004", in addition to being nominated to the "Multishow Award of Brazilian Music" in the category "Best DVD".